If you were to ask here at 10xTravel what the best credit card rewards are, we would undoubtedly tell you travel points.

 Bank of America Premium Rewards credit card – Bank of America Preferred Rewards members get elevated cash back on the Bank of America Premium Rewards card depending on their rewards level.
 If you’re a Bank of America Preferred Rewards member, you’ll likely get higher cash back with this card than with many others.
 Especially for routine spend.

-The American Express Platinum Card for Schwab – If you bank with Schwab you can use this card to cash out Membership Rewards for 1.25 cents per point directly into your Schwab account.
+The Platinum Card® from American Express Exclusively for Charles Schwab – If you bank with Schwab you can use this card to cash out Membership Rewards for 1.25 cents per point directly into your Schwab account.

 Fidelity Rewards Visa Signature Card – This cash back card is a little different.
 Instead of getting the cash as a statement credit you can redeem the points earned as cash back into a number of different types of Fidelity investment accounts.